 Like any fine jewelry, alexandrite jewelry requires some care.
 However, because it is a hard stone, caring for Alexandrite does not require much effort.

 - Use a soft brush and room temperature mild soapy water to clean your alexandrite rings.

-- For any deep or intricate cleaning, it is better to take the ring to a jewelry store where steam or ultrasonic cleaners are used for cleaning, and polishing of the ring is also done.
+- For any deep or intricate cleaning, take the ring to a jewelry store where they use steam or ultrasonic cleaners.
+They will often polish your ring as well.

 - Avoid applying high pressure to your rings to avoid any scratches or loosening of the stone from the setting.

 - Keep your alexandrite ring away from any strong chemicals and exposure to high heat.